The Guide for Today’s

 Divorce has never solved marital problems; it only compounds them.
 It should be observed that in

 commenting on Deuteronomy 24:1, Jesus said that Moses made this provision because of “the

-or today, there is no such thing as a “spiritual divorce.”
-Whenever anyone gets a divorce it is
+today, there is no such thing as a “spiritual divorce.”
+Whenever anyone gets a divorce it is testimony

-testimony to the hardness and spiritual insensitivity of his or her heart.
-Those who are seeking
+to the hardness and spiritual insensitivity of his or her heart.
+Those who are seeking guidance in how

-guidance in how to deal with marital problems would do well to consider spiritual Hosea and follow
+to deal with marital problems would do well to consider spiritual Hosea and follow his examples of

-his examples of seeking his wayward wife, forgiving her, restoring her to himself, and loving her with
+seeking his wayward wife, forgiving her, restoring her to himself, and loving her with a never falling

 Scripture reading: Hosea chapters 1, 2 and 3.